pelintra-da-noite/CineAtlas/README.md

 # CineAtlas

-CineAtlas is an interactive website that lets you discover a random movie from any country in the world by clicking on a 3D globe.
+CineAtlas is an interactive website that lets you discover a random film from any country in the world by clicking on a 3D globe.
 Perfect for exploring world cinema without having to spend hours choosing.

 **Live:** https://cine-atlas.com